YaoyiW27/Blog/content/tech/CS61B.md

 - Java has the `Map` interface.
 There are two main implementations: `TreeMap`, and `HashMap`.
 Similarly to sets, `TreeMap` keeps its keys sorted and is fast; `HashMap` has no defined order and is (usually) really fast.
 - A `Map` cannot contain duplicate keys.
 If we try to add a key already in the map, the value is overwritten.
-- In the angle brackets, we have the “key type” first, followed by the “value type”.
+- In the angle brackets, we have the "key type" first, followed by the "value type".
 - `Map`s cannot directly be used with the `:` for loop.
 Typically, we call `keySet` to iterate over a set of the keys, and use those to retrieve the values.
 One may also iterate over the `entrySet` to get both the keys and values.

 #### Classes